estuaryoss/agent-cli/README.md

 Usage: main.py [OPTIONS]

 Options:
-  --ip TEXT     The IP/hostname of the target machine where estuary-testrunner
+  --ip TEXT     The IP/hostname of the target machine where estuary-agent
                 is deployed

-  --port TEXT   The port number of the target machine where estuary-testrunner
+  --port TEXT   The port number of the target machine where estuary-agent
                 is deployed

   --token TEXT  The authentication token that will be sent via 'Token' header.
-                Use 'None' if estuary-testrunner is deployed unsecured
+                Use 'None' if estuary-agent is deployed unsecured

   --cmds TEXT   The commands to be sent separated by ";".
 Useful for non-
                 interactive mode.